 - National Down Syndrome Society: NDSS advocates for the acceptance and inclusion of people with Down syndrome.
 Also, the NDSS website has information about Down syndrome and about education and healthcare.

 - National Down Syndrome Congress: Information for expectant parents, parents of children with Down syndrome, and advocates.
 The NDSC also provides information on healthcare, schooling, and integration.

 - Sibling Support Project: This organization supports the siblings of people with developmental or health conditions.

-- Down Syndrome Research Foundation: DSRF provides information for new parents of children with Down syndrome and in-person programs in British Columbia, Canada.
+- Down Syndrome Research Foundation: Provides information for new parents of children with Down syndrome.
+Also has in-person programs in British Columbia, Canada.

-- Down Syndrome Association of Toronto: This organization supports the parents of children with Down syndrome through new parent education guides, hospital visits, social events, and other group events.
+- Down Syndrome Association of Toronto: Supports the parents of children with Down syndrome through new parent education guides, hospital visits, social events, and other group events.

 - Canadian Down Syndrome Society: Resources for parents, new parents, and families of people with Down syndrome in Canada.